Lakes (New Zealand)

 To find out about other conservation efforts:

-New Zealand Geographic
+New Zealand Geographic Online

-This is one of the EPICresources.
+This is one of the EPIC resources.
 It gives online access to the entire archive of New Zealand Geographic magazine.
 It explains the Clean Water package.

-Tips: To get to the EPIC resources you will need a password from your school librarian first.
-Or you can chat with one of our AnyQuestions librarians between 1 and 6 pm Monday to Friday and they will help you online.
+Tips: To use the EPIC resources, you need a password from your school librarian.
+Or chat with one of our AnyQuestions librarians to help you online.
 Some EPIC databases may also be available through your public library.

 The Royal Society